darthdeus/comfy/README.md

 with losing maintainers, which is why I never got to use it, as both times when I was switching frameworks/engines in Rust it was unmaintained.
 Although in the current version it did get upgraded to a wgpu-based backend, but I can't speak to its quality.
-I would imagine it's a great alternative to macroquad for 2D games.
+I would imagine it's a great alternative to macroquad.

 ---